 Analysis / Bias

-A quote from the above New Yorker article summarizes the blog’s political stance, which Lokey told Bloomberg is: “Russia=good.
+A quote from a New Yorker article summarizes the blog’s political stance, which Lokey told Bloomberg is: “Russia=good.
 Obama=idiot.
 Bashar al-Assad=benevolent leader.
 John Kerry= dunce.
 Vladimir Putin=greatest leader in the history of statecraft.”

 In review, ZeroHedge publishes pro-right wing/Trump articles such as Pat Buchanan: “Trump Calls Off Cold War II.”
 As well as fake news stories regarding liberals: Anti-Trump Protesters Bused Into Austin, Chicago.

 Editorial content is written under the pseudonym Tyler Durden and usually focuses on conspiracies related to economic collapse.
-Zero Hedge sources to factually mixed think tanks such as The Mises Institute, which promotes Austrian (Anarcho-Capitalism) economics.
-Finally, during the Coronavirus outbreak of 2020, they have frequently promoted false and misleading information, as evidenced by failed fact checks below.
+Zero Hedge sources from factually mixed think tanks such as The Mises Institute, which promotes Austrian (Anarcho-Capitalism) economics.
+Finally, during the Coronavirus pandemic, they have frequently promoted false and misleading information, as evidenced by failed fact checks below.

 Failed Fact Checks